SB-27182/Vae_Set/README.md

   <img src="https://github.com/SB-27182/Vae_Set/blob/master/readme_images/difference1.png" width=500 height=241 />
   </kbd>
 </p>
-However, we see here what the particularities of the _anomalous-5_ actually are.
-Vae4 is saying that the "_top horizontal line length_" of the 5, has an abnormally large value (dimension 34).
-Vae4 is also saying that the "_lower-loop to upper-loop size ratio_" is abnormally in favor of the "_upper-loop_" (dimension 44).
+However, we see here what the particularities of the <b>anomalous-5</b> actually are.
+Vae4 is saying that the "<i>top horizontal line length</i>" of the 5, has an abnormally large value (dimension 34).
+Vae4 is also saying that the "<i>lower-loop to upper-loop size ratio</i>" is abnormally in favor of the "<i>upper-loop</i>" (dimension 44).

 <br>
 <br>